Flan de Huevo en Olla Exprés

 - 04

-In a large bowl, whisk the eggs and the remaining half cup of sugar until completely smooth, then slowly stream in the warm, infused milk while whisking continuously.
+Whisk the eggs and the remaining 1/2 cup of sugar in a bowl until completely smooth, slowly stream in the warm infused milk while whisking constantly, then pass the mixture through a fine-mesh strainer directly into the caramel-lined pan.

 - 05